Introduction

 header"Content-Type: image/png" );

-ImagePNG$Image );
+imagePNG$image );

 ?>

-Example 8 - Vertical auto scaling
+Vertical auto scaling

 Auto scale

-Veticle auto scaling can be complished using AutoScaleY_MinMax.
-This function will find the min and max Y values and scale the graph accordingly.
-AdjustMinMax has one parameter, which is a rounding value.
+Vertical auto scaling can be accomplished using autoScaleY_MinMax.
+This function will find the min and max Y values and scale the graph accordingly. adjustMinMax has one parameter, which is a rounding value.
 This can be described as "round to the nearest".
 For example, if the largest Y-value is 23 and the lowest 10 and the rounded value set to 10, the min will be 10 and max is 30.
 If the rounded value is 25, the min will be 0 and the max 25.

 In this chart, 4 plots of the same data are made but with different vertical scales.
 On the top left, the chart is scaled with no rounding.
 Since the minimum value is -21 and the maximum 136, these values are at the edge.
-The charts are all labled on intervals of 50.
-Thus, this chart has no lables on the top or bottom, since those do not fall on even intervals.
+The charts are all labeled on intervals of 50.
+Thus, this chart has no labeled on the top or bottom, since those do not fall on even intervals.

 The chart on the bottom right has an auto scale set to the nearest 100.
 This leaves empty divisions above and below the chart, which may be desired in some situations (such as if linear regression) extends into these areas.